TerisaManuel/Tech-Background/README.md

 <summary>🌟 What makes me different</summary>
 <br>

 I don't have a university degree.
-What I have is better — real projects, real problems, and real solutions I built myself.
+What I have is better, real projects, real problems, and real solutions I built myself.

 - **Communicator** — I explain technical issues in plain language to anyone, technical or not
 - **Reliable** — I show up, I get it done, and I follow through every time